-DEQ reports project data, loan data and environmental benefits to EPA through the Clean Water Benefits Reporting database.
+DEQ reports project data, loan data and environmental benefits to EPA through the new SRF data system.
 As a condition of the capitalization grant, DEQ reports data no later than the end of the fiscal quarter in which the loan, amendment or binding commitment is executed.